stcucufa/epistrophy/doc/manual.md

 scheduler.clock.start();
 ```

-The first line creates a new fiber and adds instructions to it (a one second
+The first threee lines create a new fiber and adds instructions to it (a
-delay, followed by a call to `console.log()`).
-This is the program that will
+one-second delay, followed by a call to `console.log()`).
+This is the program
-run.
-To run it, we need a Scheduler, then to schedule the fiber we created to
+that will run.
+To run it, we need a Scheduler, then to schedule the fiber we
-run as soon as the scheduler starts running.
-The scheduler is driven by a clock
+created to run as soon as the scheduler starts running.
+The scheduler is driven
-which needs to be started, then computes updates at regular intervals, running
+by a clock, then computes updates at regular intervals, running every fiber
-every fiber that is scheduled within that interval (the clock is driven by
+that is scheduled within that interval (the clock is driven by
 `requestAnimationFrame()` to make Epistrophy suitable for visual-driven
 applications like complex graphical user interfaces, games, or multimedia
 presentations).
+The final line starts the clock so that the program actually
+begins.

 Epistrophy is built around a minimal core of seven instructions: